 Magazine Capacity Restrictions

 There are no magazine capacity restrictions in Indiana.
 Enjoy those sticks, drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like the 30-round Advanced Warfighter L5 mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements